AI-Hypercomputer/xpk/recipes/Workload_create_sub-slicing.md

 [XPK] No gcp parallelstore instances to add detected.
 [XPK] No gce persistent disk instances to add detected.
 [XPK] No managed lustre instances to add detected.
+[XPK] Workload will be scheduled using the Sub-slicing feature.
 [XPK] Temp file (4b6736a12db8ea0f78ce793fd0d4ee0c94c652303f1dc0fecad085ea0993f688) content:
 FROM python:3.10